xiyaowong/transparent.nvim/README.md

 It is not recommended to set the floating window to be transparent, it will become very weird, and everything will be mixed together.

 For more information: https://github.com/xiyaowong/transparent.nvim/issues?q=label%3A%22float+window%22+sort%3Aupdated-desc

-## Migration Guide 2023/3/20

-1. remove `enable=true` in your config.

-2. start Neovim

-3. Run `:TransparentEnable`

-It's done, the status of `enable` will cached and the transparent effect is applyed on you neovim, enjoy :)

 ## Aknowledgement